j3remych3n/catalyst-website-v2/README.md

 # catalyst-website-v2

-Repository for rehaul of v1 of Duke Catalyst's website
+Repository for rehaul of v1 of Duke Catalyst's website.

-**Restrictions**
+**Restrictions which must need to follow**

-- Bios need to be less than 75 characters and two lines long
+- Bios need to be less than 75 characters and two lines long.
-- Photos should be square and centered around your head + rightside up
+- Photos should be square and centered around your head + rightside up.
-- event photos (???)
+- event photos (???).
-- company logos should preferably be the same height
+- company logos should preferably be the same height.